-The last in the series, Topper Returns, is my favorite.
+The last in the series, Topper Returns, is the one we like best.
 Gail, played by Joan Blondell, is murdered (it's not gruesome but slightly scary) after being mistaken for her rich friend (Carole Landis) with whom she's staying.
 Gail's ghost-self enlists Topper's help to find the murderer.
 Also notable in the cast is Eddie "Rochester" Anderson.
 If a murder as part of the plot, doesn't sound like a good time, opt for Topper, the first in the series, in which Cosmo is haunted by the mischievous ghost married couple played by Constance Bennett and Cary Grant.

-After an all-night send-off party for the troops, small-town girl Trudy Kockenlocker, played by the irrepressible and in my opinion, irreplaceable Betty Hutton, wakes up after suffering a blow on the head to discover that she's married and pregnant.
+After an all-night send-off party for the local WW II troops, small-town girl Trudy Kockenlocker, played by the irrepressible and in my opinion, irreplaceable Betty Hutton, wakes up after suffering a blow on the head to discover that she's married, and in the fullness of time — pregnant.

 The problem is that Trudy can't remember who she married.
-She thinks his name might be Ratzkywatzky or something like that, but she has the fuzzy impression that they both used fake names.
+She thinks his name might be Ratzkywatzky or something like that.
+She has a fuzzy memory of both using fake names so the marriage record won't be any help.
 She can't even bring to mind what he looks like, let alone how to get in touch with him.

 Norval Jones, a local boy played by perfectly-cast Eddie Bracken, who's been in love with Trudy for years, steps in to save her good name.
 A thousand complications ensue along the way, no small number of them supplied by the town constable who also happens to be Trudy's father.
 He's played by William Demarest, who later owned the role of Uncle Charley in My Three Sons.